 Because we got a hotel so close to our trailhead, we actually got started hiking just after 6.
 The effects of the rain yesterday and the day before were evident, in the steep, muddy trail we had to navigate.

 During my first break, nature provided some entertainment in the form of a woodpecker, which landed on a nearby tree and proceeded to chip bark off looking for insects.
-I regretted not bringing my camera, having decided yesterday that it wasn't worth the extra weight to carry on the off chance I'd get it out and use it.
+I regretted not bringing my good camera, having decided yesterday that it wasn't worth the extra weight to carry on the off chance I'd get it out and use it.

 Ascending Mt.
 Kinsman, not surprisingly, involved a bit of rock climbing.
 As opposed to Wildcat, which was just steep, hard, and annoying, this one was kind of fun.
 I think, though, that after spending a day climbing Wildcat, that shifted significantly my bar for what was "easy" and "hard".

 The sun finally came out in the afternoon, adding color to the previously drab forest.
 Now, everything was a vibrant, lush green, with leaves and moss much more vivid and contrasting against the rocks and ground than they were before.